lakshyajain-0291/FileNest/.github/issue_templates/task_todo.md

 Comment "I'd like to work on this" and we'll assign it to you!

 ### 🆕 New contributor?
-Check out our [Setup Guide](../docs/setup.md) to get started.
+Check out our [Contributing Guide](../CONTRIBUTING.md) to get started.
 This might be a great first task if it's labeled `good first issue`!